Improving planning and MBRL with temporally-extended actions: Acknowledgements

 \section{Acknowledgements}

+We would like to thank the reviewers for their time and valueable feedback.
 This work was partly supported by NSF under grant 2246261.
 Some of the experiments in this paper were run on the Big Red computing system at Indiana University, supported in part by Lilly Endowment, Inc., through its support for the Indiana University Pervasive Technology Institute.